Lawman (TV series): Main

 Lily Merrill (Peggie Castle) then came to town as the owner of the Birdcage Saloon.
 Lily had been run out of Billings, Montana, by a crooked sheriff.
-At first she and Dan thought each other were crooked.
-After finding out that they were both wrong, Dan and Lily became very close during the remainder of the run of the series.
+At first, Dan and she thought each other was crooked.
+After finding out that they were both wrong, they became very close during the remainder of the run of the series.
 As their relationship grew, Lily often dropped hints about wanting to marry Dan, and he would pretend that he did not hear.
-Lily was formerly married to outlaw Frank Quinlaven, played by Mike Road in the season two episode, "The Exchange."
+Lily was formerly married to outlaw Frank Quinlaven, played by Mike Road in the season--two episode, "The Exchange".
 They had a son named Tommy, played by Bryan Russell, who lived with her sister.
 Frank tried to use Tommy as a bargaining chip to get Lily to help him rob the Laramie bank, but Dan stopped him at the last minute.
 Dan and Johnny often used Lily as a sounding board whenever they had a problem.
 Lily is beautiful, feisty, courageous, extremely loyal, and occasionally even uses a gun herself to help Dan and Johnny when no one else will.
-In addition to running her saloon, Lily was also elected the town fire chief, and briefly filled in as schoolmarm.
+In addition to running her saloon, Lily was also elected the town fire chief and briefly filled in as schoolmarm.